-- Students are able to (1) develop a familiarity and a critical understanding of core concepts in the scholarly literature on international and comparative employment relations; (2) develop an informed understanding of broad patterns of employment relations parties, practices, and institutions, in a number of key countries; (3) develop and improve the ability to engage in comparative analysis; (4) learn to reflect on their own learning experiences throughout the semester and to apply this knowledge to various topical issues relevant to international employment relations; (5) further develop research, essay and report writing, and verbal presentation skills; (6) develop ethical and cultural awareness in an international context and an understanding of comparative institutional development through engagement with relevant lecture content, discussions in seminars, and assigned readings; and (7) develop information literacy and writing skills through the completion of a research essay.
+- Students are able to (1) demonstrate a critical understanding of core concepts in the scholarly literature on international and comparative employment relations; (2) demonstrate an informed understanding of broad patterns of employment relations parties, practices, and institutions, in a number of key countries; (3) demonstrate the ability to engage in comparative analysis; (4) critically reflect on learning experiences and the application of new knowledge to various topical issues relevant to international employment relations; (5) demonstrate advanced research, essay and report writing, and verbal presentation skills; and (6) apply ethical and cultural awareness in an international context, and an understanding of comparative institutional development, to relevant lecture content, discussions in seminars, and assigned readings.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - EMPL2241 International Employment Relations